mmahdin/Telegram-utilities/README.md

+# Audio Search User Bot (New Feature)

+## Overview
+This repository contains the code for the new feature of the Audio Search Bot.
+The previous version can be found in the `python_v1` folder.
+The bot is written in Python and is currently command-line based, with plans to incorporate a GUI in C++ for Linux and potentially for Android in the future.
+The repository is actively being developed, with interesting features being added every week.

+## Main Features
+The main feature of this new version is the ability to search for a word or phrase within audio files in a private chat.
+Users can initiate a search by sending a specific message format in the chat.
+Here's how it works:

+### Search Format
+To search for a word or phrase in the audio files of a private chat, send the following message:

+@telegram|30000

+### Search Criteria
+- **Word or Phrase**: Replace "telegram" with the word or phrase you want to search for within the audio files.
+- **File Size Limit**: Specify the maximum size of audio files to be searched in bytes.
+In this example, the limit is set to 30,000 bytes.

+### Search Process
+When the bot receives the search message, it scans the 10 most recent audio files in the chat, each with a size less than the specified limit.
+If any of the audio files contain the specified word or phrase, the bot will reply with the corresponding messages.

-# Telegram-ghost
+# Telegram-ghost (Latest Version)
-python based GUI for being hidden in telegram
+Python-based GUI for staying hidden in Telegram

-## with this application you can available do following without anyone know:
+## With this application, you can perform the following actions without anyone knowing:
-* see message of personal chat and group!
+* View messages from personal chats and groups!
-* send message to personal chat and group!
+* Send messages to personal chats and groups!
-* download and see any file and media from personal chat and group!
+* Download and view any files and media from personal chats and groups!
-* send any file and media to personal chat and group!
+* Send any files and media to personal chats and groups!
-* see profile photo and save it!
+* View profile photos and save them!
-* save text message of personal chat and group to .txt file!
+* Save text messages from personal chats and groups to a .txt file!
-* determine maximom size of file for download!
+* Specify the maximum size of files for downloading!

 ## Example